Automotive and transportation

 In the automotive industry, modern bonding technologies allow for the optimal joining of diverse materials – high-strength steel, aluminium, magnesium and reinforced polymers – facilitating increasingly lighter, more energy efficient vehicles with reduced emissions.
 Adhesive bonding has led to the formation of new vehicle designs, increased durability and corrosion resistance, and even improved crash performance.
 As with any manufacturing process, these new lightweight automotive components must undergo rigorous examination to ensure durability and corrosive resistance in material bonds.

 Today, over 15kg of adhesives are used in an average family car and this quantity is only set to grow significantly with emerging trends.
-The structural disruption of automotive components has accelerated the growth of the global automotive adhesive market, now forecast to grow by 5.4% (CAGR) up to 2023.
+The structural disruption of automotive components has accelerated the growth of the global automotive adhesive market.

 In addition to lightweighting efforts, manufacturers will apply bonding technologies to maximize driver and passenger comfort and address noise, vibration and harshness (NVH) management.
 Adhesives will be used to bond acoustic insulating materials to the vehicle body structure, dampening out unwanted engine and road noise, plus their vibration absorbing properties also creates a smoother ride.